116 2nd Avenue NE,

 5 people favorited this theater

-The Malek Theater opened in 1947 on land previously occupied by the Grand Theater, and was constructed in the still popular style of the age Art Deco.
+The Malek Theater opened on October 29, 1946 on land previously occupied by the Grand Theater, and was constructed in the still popular style of the age Streamline Moderne.
 The Malek Theater was part of what was known as the Gedney Block, which contained a theater and a grand hotel called the Gedney Hotel, which was a getaway for wealthy patrons who came from larger cities to gamble at a local carriage-horse race park named the Allerton-Axtel Barn.

 The Grand Theater had burned to the ground in the 1940’s and its owner, Bob Malek, decided to build a new theater and named it, aptly, the Malek Theater.
 The new theater was the patron’s dream for that era, containing two rooms for private viewings, each with doors and thick paned glass to eliminate sound in or out.
 The theater also came equipped with both a crying room and a party room, in which reservations were made for private party viewings.

-Since Mr. Bob Malek has passed, I have done all of the restoration myself, apart from a few friends' occassional help.
-Because of the visits from Mr. Bob Malek. he has opened my eyes to graciously appreciate the Malek Theater’s true beauty in design, art, and luster, it will provide with nothing mainly but tlc and creativity.
-The Malek Theater is one [of a kind], with its neon indirect lighting, artistic interior scroll painted accents, and its personal touch. [i’m] hoping everybody entering can appreciate it for being designed for them to enjoy, not for us to become fat and rich.
+Since Mr. Bob Malek has passed, I have done all of the restoration myself, apart from a few friends' occasional help.
+Because of the visits from Mr. Bob Malek. he has opened my eyes to graciously appreciate the Malek Theater’s true beauty in design, art, and lustre, it will provide with nothing mainly but tlc and creativity.
+The Malek Theater is one [of a kind], with its neon indirect lighting, artistic interior scroll painted accents, and its personal touch.
+I am hoping everybody entering can appreciate it for being designed for them to enjoy, not for us to become fat and rich.

 Just login to your account and subscribe to this theater